 Two months later, Hastings and his team had to engage crisis management mode when Netflix’s stock lost half its value.
 While he made the right move by releasing an official statement discussing the issue, it did very little to soothe customers, and the company ended up canceling the plans for the split service within the month.
 The entire process cost the company about 800,000 US subscribers in Q3 of 2011.

-5) Overcoming lack of empathy
+5) Overcoming lack of empathy at Netflix

 “He is not a naturally empathetic guy, and He’s not a bad guy; he just doesn’t feel what others feel” – Marc Randolph, co-founder of Netflix.

 In 2001, Netflix was not yet listed on the US stock exchange, but the company was losing millions because of rising expansion costs.
-As a result, they had to lay off over around 40 employees.
+As a result, they had to lay off over 40 employees.
 For co-founder Marc Randolph, it was a gut-wrenching experience, but Hastings was pretty dispassionate.
-Hastings was driven by the mentality that it would be irrational to keep someone employed just because they didn’t want to hurt their feelings.
+Hastings was driven by the mentality that it would be irrational to keep someone employed just because they didn’t want to hurt the person’s feelings.

 The Netflix team would employ this mindset as they advanced with the remaining employees, adjusting and creating a dynamic and collaborative work environment.
 Hastings calls this experience his “road to Damascus.”
 The experience led to him creating “The Keeper Test,” a guide to help company managers to answer the critical question of whether an employee is worth keeping on, especially if they have been given another similar opportunity with another company.
 This guide helps managers determine how much incentive are they willing to give to keep a valuable employee and ensure that they thrive.